-Some readers may remember my recent column and blog about my Great Uncle John Wagner, who served as superintendent of schools for Hawkins County Schools from September of 1948 until February of 1949, about six months.
+Some readers may remember my recent column and blog about John Wagner, who served as superintendent of schools for Hawkins County from September of 1948 until February of 1949, about six months.
 He resigned three days into the job but apparently withdrew that resignation letter written in early September.
 However, he resigned for good in February.
-He went on to a career as a principal in neighboring Sullivan County, retiring from there, and he and his wife are buried at East Lawn Cemetery near where I used to live in Indian Springs.
+He went on to a career as a principal in neighboring Sullivan County and retired from there.
+He and his wife are buried at East Lawn Cemetery, near where I used to live in Indian Springs.

 I have heard from some folks who knew something about what had happened back in those post-World War II days.
 Here they are:

-1. One person who responded, Janice Dean of Church Hill, who has written a book about the history of Mount Carmel and surrounding areas, said that her mother, Velma Mann Christian, was friends with my great uncle and his wife, Tella, and that he had a hard time handling news that a male student who he paddled one day that same day after school hanged himself in a barn.
+1. Janice Dean of Church Hill, who has written a book about the history of Mount Carmel and surrounding areas, said that her mother, Velma Mann Christian, was friends with my great-uncle and his wife, Tella, and that he had a hard time handling news that a male student he paddled hanged himself in a barn that same day.

-3. A third person, a cousin named Janie Stroupe Smithson, said she had the inside scoop since her grandmother was a sister very close to my great uncle.
+3. A third person, a cousin named Janie Stroupe Smithson, said she had the inside scoop since her grandmother was a sister very close to my great-uncle.
 Her grandmother was Kathryn Tennessee Wagner Marshall.
-She said they looked alike and couple have passed for twins, including their wavy hair and builds.
+She said they looked alike and could have passed for twins.
 Smithson said the issue was the pressure placed on him.
-Smithson said it came from various sides toward the Democrat great uncle who upended county politics: the school board, his supporters and the Republican Party, the later upset that he won over a three-term Republican incumbent, E.A.
+Smithson said it came from various sides toward Wagner, a Democrat who upended county politics: the school board, his supporters. and the Republican Party, the latter upset that he defeated three-term GOP incumbent E.A.
 Cope.

-Smithson said she remembered talk about the student suicide but that the reason of my great uncle’s “nervous breakdown,” as it was called back then, was the pressure he felt once he took the helm of the school system.
+Smithson said she remembered talk about the student suicide but that the reason for my great-uncle’s “nervous breakdown,” as it was called back then, was the pressure he felt once he took the helm of the school system.
 The Kingsport newspaper at the time of his first resignation letter reported that he had gone to Claiborne County to rest.
 That’s where he went to college at Lincoln Memorial University and had met his future bride, a fellow educator.

 Smithson, like me, said she always called John Wagner simply Uncle John.